yashsahugtx/skype-docs/Skype/UCMA/ucma-2-0-core-applications-coexistence-migration-and-upgrade-scenarios.md

 The following illustration shows the topology after the upgrade has taken place.
 The computers used in the UCMA 2.0 trusted application pool can be reused for other purposes, if desired.

-After upgrade
+**After upgrade**

 ![Migration Scenario 2 - after](images/Dn466131.Migr_Scenario2b(Office.16).jpg "Migration Scenario 2 - after")

 ## Scenario 3—In-place migration of a UCMA 2.0 application

 After all users have been migrated from an pool to a Lync Server 2010 pool, consider decommissioning the pool.
-Before you decommission , consider routing to your applications through a Lync Server 2010 Registrar pool.
+Before you decommission, consider routing to your applications through a Lync Server 2010 Registrar pool.

 The **Move-CsApplicationEndpoint** cmdlet can be used to populate the necessary attributes of an existing application endpoint contact object in Active Directory so that routing occurs through the Lync Server 2010 Registrar.

 The following illustration shows this topology after the UCMA 2.0 application has been migrated to run against Lync Server 2010.

-Migrating a UCMA 2.0 application to Lync Server 2010
+**Migrating a UCMA 2.0 application to Lync Server 2010**

 ![Migration Scenario 3](images/Dn466131.Migr_Scenario3(Office.16).jpg "Migration Scenario 3")

 1. Verify that the steps in scenario 1 have completed successfully.